Shukri Mustafa: Beliefs

 Shukri took an extreme position.
 He regarded all previous scholarship as unnecessary and rejected even the four madh'habs (schools) of Islam.
 He insisted that each Muslim must engage in ijtihad (interpretation) based on the Qu'ran and the sunnah (practices of Muhammad and his followers).

 Shukri rejected everything that he considered tainted by jahiliyyah society, including mosques—he instructed his followers not to attend Friday prayer in them.
 He claimed that, while some unaffiliated mosques were acceptable, the most appropriate place to pray was at home.
 He was indifferent to Egypt's "Anti-Zionist" struggle.
 When asked what he would do if Israel invaded Egypt, he responded that his group would flee rather than fight back.
 He considered the Egyptian Army his enemy just as much as Israel.
 He also believed that learning to write was useless for most Egyptians, and opposed it.

 Unlike most similar groups, Jama'at al-Muslimin encouraged women to join.
 Shukri personally arranged marriages with male members and the group provided accommodation in shared lodgings.
 Often several couples would share a room, separated only by hanging curtains.
 If a married woman joined the group and her husband did not, then Shukri considered the "jahilliyah" marriage valueless and allowed her to wed again.
 This approach to marriage brought the group to public attention, with several media stories of family members claiming that their daughters had been stolen from them.

 According to authors Daniel Benjamin and Steven Simon, based on the "testimony of those who knew him", and what Shuqri "intimated" during his trial, "it is clear Shuqri Mustafa thought he was the Mahdi", (the prophesied messiah of Islam who will return to Earth before the Day of Judgment and, (alongside Jesus), rid the world of wrongdoing, injustice and tyranny).

-According to Abdullah el-Faisal, Shukri Mustafa made takfir on those who drank water from the taps because they were controlled by the government and was one of the Khawarij.